PlainsightPro/Vision-Playbook/People Ops/Working @ Plainsight/🌱 Learning And Experimentation.md

 ## Experimentation Budget 💸

 At Plainsight, we know that the best ideas often come from a little experimentation.
 That’s why we provide an experimentation budget!
-Use this budget to buy books, access subscriptions (like DataCamp, EdX, etc.), or even buy a Raspberry Pi.
+Use this budget to buy books, access subscriptions (like DataCamp, EdX, ChatGPT, etc.), or even buy a Raspberry Pi.
 As long as it contributes to your personal growth and our collective knowledge, the sky’s the limit!

 ## External Training 🚀